 Diversity Council Purpose

 The purpose of the Diversity Council is to educate all students, faculty and staff of Sam Houston State University on diversity.
 The Diversity Council works continually to educate on issues of diversity and multiculturalism including how to effectively address these issues in higher education and student leadership.
-Through their programs, events and conferences, the Diversity Council vows to educating those around them on diversity, leadership and multiculturalism.
+Through programs, events and the Diversity Leadership Conference, the Diversity Council vows to educate the campus community on diversity, leadership and multiculturalism.

 Diversity Council History

 In 2005, the then named Office of Multicultural and International Student Services, housed under the Department of Student Activities, created the Diversity Council.
 The Council was primarily created to plan and implement the Diversity Leadership Conference but has grown to serve a higher purpose.
 The Council is made up of a ten member Board of Directors, an Advisor and a Council Committee that all work for one purpose, serving the students, faculty and staff of SHSU while educating those on diversity.